Gallery-of-Kaeon/Kaeon-FUSION/README.md

 [Specification](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Specification)

+<h2 align="center">Contact Info</h2>

+For any questions or comments, please email the following address: kaeon.ace@gmail.com

 <h2 align="center">What is Kaeon FUSION?</h2>

 _This part is a bit technical.
 If you're new to programming, we've put together a beginner's resource which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md)._